acquia/lightning/UPDATE.md

 goes.
 If you intend to perform all the configuration updates documented here, this can save quite a bit of time!

+That said, though, some of these updates involve complicated data migrations.
+Due to their complexity, Lightning *never* automates them -- you will need to take some manual action to complete these updates, which are denoted as such below.

 ### Automatic configuration updates

 Ensure Drush 9 is installed, then switch into the web root of your